Wizcorp/phonegap-facebook-plugin/README.md

 # Apache Cordova Facebook Plugin

-This is the official plugin for Facebook in Apache Cordova/PhoneGap!
+This is a fork of the official plugin for Facebook in Apache Cordova that implements the latest Facebook SDK

-The Facebook plugin for [Apache Cordova](http://incubator.apache.org/cordova/) allows you to use the same JavaScript code in your Cordova application as you use in your web application.
+The Facebook plugin for [Apache Cordova](http://cordova.apache.org/) allows you to use the same JavaScript code in your Cordova application as you use in your web application.
 However, unlike in the browser, the Cordova application will use the native Facebook app to perform Single Sign On for the user.
 If this is not possible then the sign on will degrade gracefully using the standard dialog based authentication.

-* Supported on PhoneGap (Cordova) v3.5.0 and above.
+* Supported on PhoneGap (Cordova) v5.0.0 and above.
 * This plugin is built for
-	* iOS FacebookSDK 3.21.1
+	* iOS FacebookSDK 4.3.0
-	* Android FacebookSDK 3.21.1
+	* Android FacebookSDK 4.3.0
 * GitHub URL : [https://github.com/Wizcorp/phonegap-facebook-plugin/](https://github.com/Wizcorp/phonegap-facebook-plugin/)

-## << --- Cordova Registry Warning [iOS]

-****Installing this plugin directly from Cordova Registry results in Xcode using a broken `FacebookSDK.framework`, this is because the current publish procedure to NPM breaks symlinks [CB-6092](https://issues.apache.org/jira/browse/CB-6092).
-Please install the plugin through a locally cloned copy or re-add the `FacebookSDK.framework` to Xcode after installation.****

 ## ------------------------------------------ >>